 We can and must use organic and recycled materials, prevent waste, choose rational and sustainable public transportation, build smaller, more efficient homes in higher densities, reduce our population, and make better use of what we already have, but it will not be enough to be sustainable—not even close.
 Veganism and the parallel ending of hunting, animal agriculture, and fishing will end the immoral treatment of individuals of other species and destruction of ecosystems.

 As noted by the Food and Agriculture Organization in 2006, “The livestock sector is by far the single largest anthropogenic user of land.

 Several findings since then continue to document the impacts caused by animal agriculture.
 One recent and detailed study found it to be responsible for 51% of anthropogenic greenhouse emissions while others believe it to be 18%.
-As an advocate of Green Vegans, you understand the hunter, fisher, and pastoralist models of the old human ecology must end now.
+As a green vegan who advocates for Green Vegans–the organization– you understand the hunter, fisher, and pastoralist models of the old human ecology must end now.

 Our responses must not be passive.
 Green Vegans advocates and campaigns a reformation of our human ecology that is defined by our behaviors.
 Each of us can purposefully create the new human ecology this very moment by changing our personal life.
 That is where it starts.
 That is where the power lies.

 Green Vegans is working to get that message out and identifying the other sources of empowering information for your use.
 It all comes down to who we have become and now, who we choose to be.
 We are arrogantly out of control and a threat to all life on Earth.

 Most importantly, the new norms of behavior required and implied by this new human ecology empower YOU to be the change agent.
 This is your job as much as it is ours.